 The Stop, The Arrest and The Evidence

-Drunk Driving cases follow a certain protocol.
-One of the most important parts of that is the Traffic Stop, meaning the reason for the stop itself.
+OWI cases follow a certain protocol.
+One of the most important parts of that is the traffic stop, meaning the reason for the stop itself.
 Not every DUI case begins with a stop, however.
-Any number of people ultimately Arrested for a Drunk Driving first come into contact with the Police because of an accident, or in some other situation where they are not actually driving the car.
-Once the Police pull you over for something, or otherwise make contact with a “Driver,” everything is supposed to be done by the book.But That Doesn’t Always Happen
+Any number of people ultimately Arrested for a DUI first come into contact with the police because of an accident, or in some other situation where they are not actually driving the car.
+Once the police pull you over for something, or otherwise make contact with a “driver,” everything is supposed to be done by the book.But That Doesn’t Always Happen

-Next come what are called Field Sobriety Tests, which are tests like walking heel to toe, touching your nose with your index finger with your arm held out at arms length, reciting a specific part of the alphabet without singing it, and counting backwards from one number to another.
-Examining which of these tests were used, how they were demonstrated. or explained, and, most importantly, the surface and weather conditions under which they were performed is critically important to determining if they present any evidentiary value in the Police decision to Arrest someone.
-A DUI attorney must really assess if the way the Michigan Police administered the tests and the Client’s performance of them is reliable or not.
+Next come what are called field sobriety tests, which are tests like walking heel to toe, touching your nose with your index finger with your arm held out at arms length, reciting a specific part of the alphabet without singing it, and counting backwards from one number to another.
+Examining which of these tests were used, how they were demonstrated. or explained, and, most importantly, the surface and weather conditions under which they were performed is critically important to determining if they present any evidentiary value in the police decision to arrest someone.
+A DUI attorney must really assess if the way the police administered the tests and the client’s performance of them is reliable or not.
 Many medical conditions can affect a person’s ability to pass these tests, even in the absence of any alcohol consumption.

 Sometimes, the police officer will have your follow a light with your eyes.
 This is called the Horizontal Gaze Nystagmus (HGN) Test, and is usually quite reliable in that a person has been consuming alcohol, although that does not necessarily mean he or she is "over the limit."
 The proper administration of this test requires specific and specialized training.

-At the police station, you will next be asked to take another Breath Test on a larger machine.
+At the police station, you will next be asked to take another breath test on a larger machine.
 This is called the Datamaster, and it is supposed to be much more accurate than the portable unit.
-If you have been charged with Drunk Driving and did not refuse to take this test, then you were sent home later with, amongst other things, a big pink slip of paper that looks like and over-sized store receipt.
+If you have been charged with drunk driving and did not refuse to take this test, then you may have been sent home later with, amongst other things, a large slip of paper that looks like and over-sized store receipt.
 This is your Datamaster result.

 The point is that every aspect of a DUI case should be examined very closely.
 Sometimes the biggest breaks come where you’d least expect to find them, but you’ll never find them if you don’t’ look in the first place.
 I’ll thoroughly evaluate and investigate your case and tell you honestly if there is a way out of it.

-When you don't have a clear way out, then it's time to look for the most effective damage control, and nobody does that better than me.
-In any situation, I can help you in more ways than you can imagine.
+When you don't have a clear way out, then it's time to look for the most effective damage control, and nobody does that better than me and my team.
+In any situation, we can help you in more ways than you can imagine.
 Even in the cases that appear hopeless, lots can be done to spare you unnecessary misery.